clojure/clojure/clojure.markdown

 These are synchronization primitives that should be avoided in user code.
 Use the `locking` macro.

 <h2 id="datastructures">Data Structures</h2>

+Clojure has a rich set of data structures.
+They share a set of properties:

+*	They are immutable
+*	They are read-able
+*	They support proper equality semantics in their implementation of `equals`
+*	In addition, the collections:
+	*	Are manipulated via interfaces.
+	*	Support sequencing
+	*	Support persistent manipulation.
+	*	Support metadata
+	*	Implement Iterable

+### nil
+While not properly a data structure, `nil` is a valid value of any data type in Clojure (since primitives are always boxed). `nil` has the same value as Java `null`.
+The Clojure conditional system is based around `nil`/non-nil, with `nil` representing the value of logical false in conditional tests.
+In addition, `nil` is used as the end-of-sequence sentinel value in the sequence protocol.

+### Nums
+All Clojure numbers are derived from Num, which in turn is derived from java.lang.Number.
+There are 4 types:

+* 	FixNum

+	Represent integer values that fit in 32 bits.
+When arithmetic involving FixNums exceeds their capacity, they automatically become BigNums.

+*	BigNum

+	Represent integers of arbitrary precision.

+*	DoubleNum

+	Correspond to Java's `double`.

+*	RatioNum

+	Represents a ratio between integers.
+Division of integers that can't be reduced to an integer yields a ratio, i.e. 22/7 = 22/7, rater than a floating point value.

+Any numeric operation involving DoubleNums yields a DoubleNum.

+### Strings
+Clojure strings are Java `Strings`.

+### Characters
+Clojure characters are Java `Characters`.

+### Keywords
+Keywords are symbolic identifiers that evaluate to themselves.
+They provide very fast equality tests.
+Like Symbols, they have names and optional namespaces, both of which are strings.
+The leading ':' is not part of the namespace or name.

+### Symbols
+Symbols are identifiers that are normally used to refer to something else.
+They can be used in program forms to refer to function parameters, let bindings, class names and global vars.
+They have names and optional namespaces, both of which are strings.

 <h2 id="sequences">Sequences</h2>
 <h2 id="vars">Vars and the Global Environment</h2>
 <h2 id="refs">Refs and Transactions</h2>